 The Escrow system protects both the buyer and the seller, as the seller is assured that the funds are available, but the funds are not released until the purchaser gives the order to do so, ensuring that they have time to receive and check the goods before the funds are released.

 Escrow is a way of transferring or exchanging property or money using a neutral third party.
 It provides the public with means of protection in the handling of funds, assets and/or documents.
 Escrow enables the buyer and the seller to transact business with each other through a neutral party, thereby minimizing their risk.
 They are established to hold original documents, real estate deeds, titles to property, money or securities until conditions are fulfilled and the items are released.

 In the Escrow, all parties involved give their instructions to neutral intermediary, called the “Escrow agent” or “Escrow manager” whose duty it is to assure that no funds, assets or property will change hands until all instructions have been carried to completion.

-An escrow is beneficial to both parties as an escrow agent will be holding the documents, processing all regular payments, maintaining an accounting of all transactions and providing the required reporting.
+An Escrow is beneficial to both parties as the agent will be holding the documents, processing all regular payments, maintaining an accounting of all transactions and providing the required reporting.
 Escrow accounts are designed to facilitate the business and to make seemingly complicated or “impossible’ transactions to become real and performable.
-Escrow is also useful in ordinary day to day business.
+It is also useful in ordinary day to day business.

 Escrow can be effective in:

-Contact EFSAG Group for further information or to learn how we can assist you to set up an ESCROW account and to safeguard your legal rights and financial interests.
+Contact Us for further information or to learn how we can assist you to set up an Escrow account and to safeguard your legal rights and financial interests.